bvishnub/Oasis-Infobyte-Internship-Projects/README.md

 **Technologies Used**: Python, Pandas, Matplotlib, Seaborn, Google Colab

-For more details, refer to the [Play Store App Review Analysis Notebook](Project-2-EDA-on-Google-Play-Store-Data/Play_Store_EDA.ipynb).
+For more details, refer to the [Play Store App Review Analysis Notebook].

 ---